adinaamzarescu/Optimization-of-matrix-multiplications/README.md

 * Returns a pointer to the result matrix or NULL if there are NaN or infinity values or memory allocation fails.

+Using extra_input the following values will be obtained:

+N=400: Time=0.040290
+N=500: Time=0.080949
+N=600: Time=0.131025
+N=700: Time=0.198116
+N=800: Time=0.285428
+N=900: Time=0.396836
+N=1000: Time=0.561678
+N=1100: Time=0.734086
+N=1200: Time=0.934723
+N=1300: Time=1.169696
+N=1400: Time=1.431724
+N=1500: Time=1.822059
+N=1600: Time=2.179854

 This code is efficient because it uses the Basic Linear Algebra Subprograms (BLAS) library functions, specifically cblas_dtrmm and cblas_dgemm, which are highly optimized for matrix operations.

+**The optimized version implementation**

+`the code is found in solver_opt.c`

+* The code defines functions for matrix multiplication and dot product calculation.
+* The functions are used to compute matrix C, which is the sum of two other matrices.
+* The code dynamically allocates memory for the matrices and frees it after the computation.
+* The matrix computations are performed using pointer arithmetic and register optimization.
+* The code returns the resulting matrix C as a double pointer.

+Using extra_input the following values will be obtained:

+This code is efficient because it makes use of optimization techniques such as register variables.
+However, it is less efficient than BLAS because BLAS is a highly optimized library specifically designed for linear algebra operations.

+**The non-optimized version implementation**

 _______________________________________________________________________________________________